 Why does it matter?
-It is important to define before you will create the Products because it influences the product data you need to select.
+It is important to define whether you sell physical or downloadable books before you will create the Products because it predetermines the product data you need to select.

 So, now, we suppose that you can create a product catalog and list all the books with WooBeWoo Product Table plugin.
 Let’s stop on the filtering and navigation options.

 Why do you need to create a positive filtering experience

 If you ever buy something on the Internet, then it’s a rhetorical question.
 Filtering provides users with a number of benefits:

 - Divide the long products lists into manageable results

 - Make more sales, etc.

 However, in order to achieve that, you have to develop a working system of filters with the right tags.
 How to do this?

 Think about how people search for books, then analyze the sites of the top booksellers, and go back to the first step.
 For example, AbeBooks.com makes filters by the recommendations and genre.
 Also, this site provides users with extended search opportunities like a search by:

 Another example is Amazon.
 They filter the books by: